Flash Flood Preparedness Chicago – How to Protect Your Home

 To be protected:

-- Purchase flood insurance through the National Flood Insurance Program (NFIP)
+- Purchase a policy through the National Flood Insurance Program (NFIP)

-- Take photos/videos of your home in good condition, including the basement and foundation
+- Take photos of your home and belongings pre-storm

-- Keep children and pets away from floodwaters
+- Keep children and pets away from floodwater

-7. What Needs to Be Cleaned or Replaced After a Flood
+What to Clean or Replace After a Flood

 Replace: